tdegeus/cppmat/docs/index.rst

 .. tip::

   This document should be considered as a quick-start guide.
-A lot effort has been spent on the readability of the code itself.
+A lot effort has been spent on the readability of the code itself (in particular the ``*.h`` files should be instructive).
 One is highly encouraged to answer more advanced questions that arise from this guide directly using the code.
+Download buttons to the relevant files are included throughout this reader.

 This header-only module provides C++ classes and several accompanying methods to work with n-d arrays and/or tensors.
 It's usage, programmatically and from a compilation perspective, is really simple.
 One just has to ``#include <cppmat/cppmat.h>`` and tell your compiler where cppmat is located (and to use the C++14 or younger standard).
 Really, that's it!